Louis de Talleyrand-Périgord

 Napoléon-Louis de Talleyrand-Périgord, duc de Valençay, 3rd duc de Talleyrand-Périgord (12 March 1811 – 21 March 1898) was a French aristocrat, soldier and politician.

 Early life

-He was born at Paris on 12 March 1811, the son of the general Edmond de Talleyrand-Périgord (1787–1872), Duke of Dino and later the 2nd Duke de Talleyrand-Périgord, and of Dorothea of Courland (1793–1862), duchess of Sagan.
+He was born at Paris on 12 March 1811, the son of the general Edmond de Talleyrand-Périgord, 2nd Duke of Dino and, later, the 2nd Duke of Talleyrand-Périgord (1787–1872), and of Princess Dorothea of Courland, Duchess of Sagan (1793–1862).
+His siblings were Dorothée de Talleyrand-Périgord (who died young); Alexandre Edmond de Talleyrand-Périgord (who married Valentine de Sainte-Aldegonde); and Pauline de Talleyrand-Périgord (who married Henri de Castellane).

-His younger brother was Alexandre Edmond (1813–1894), 3rd duc de Dino, marquis de Talleyrand, who married Marie Valentine Joséphine de Sainte-Aldegonde (1820–1891).
-His younger sister was Joséphine Pauline de Talleyrand-Périgord (1820–1890) who married Henri de Castellane (1814–1847).
+His paternal grandparents were Archambaud de Talleyrand-Périgord and Madeleine Olivier de Senozan de Viriville.
+His mother was the illegitimate daughter of Count Alexander Batowski and Dorothea von Medem, though her mother's husband, Peter von Biron, 11th and last Duke of Courland, acknowledged her as his own.

 Career

 In 1829, he was granted the title Duc de Valençay by Charles X of France.

 Like his father, he followed a military career.
 After leaving the army, he was called to the Chamber of Peers on 19 April 1845, where he voted with the supporters of Louis-Philippe's government.

 After the Revolution of 1848 he retired into private life.
 He was made a knight of the Spanish Order of the Golden Fleece in 1838, and an officer of the Legion of Honour on 30 June 1867, as a member of the jury of the Exposition Universelle.
 He was further made a knight of the Prussian Order of the Black Eagle on 12 March 1891.